-To determine your bin collection day and week, please follow the steps below that refer you to the waste collection pick up areas and the weekly collection calendars.
+To determine your bin collection day and week, please download the WasteInfo App or follow the steps below that refer you to the waste collection pick up areas and the weekly collection calendars.

 - Your green lid bin is collected weekly.